Access to medicines

 - Maintaining joint function

 Access to medicines is a subject that promotes debate and media coverage in New Zealand.
 Arthritis New Zealand is not seeking fundamental change to New Zealand’s system for purchasing of medicines, but we do argue for additional funding for PHARMAC.
-There is a backlog of medicines for arthritis that are recommended for funding but are not currently funded by PHARMAC.
-We would like to see this list cleared and additional funding made available in its annual budget.
+We monitor medications awaiting funding from PHARMAC.

 During the 1980’s drug costs were going up rapidly so in 1993 the Government established the Pharmaceutical Management Agency (PHARMAC) to ensure best value for money for purchase of medicines and medical devices in New Zealand.
 PHARMAC’s role is to make decisions about which medicines are funded by the Government and to use its budget to subsidise medicines.
 It negotiates good prices for medications by dealing directly with large companies and where possible leveraging price benefits from competition and multi-product agreements.